PGCE with QTS Secondary History

 - Fieldwork (including optional residential fieldwork)

 The course is taught using a wide range of resources and in partnership with diverse educational settings.
-Trainees will be prepared to work within the framework of the Key National Strategy, the National Curriculum and history exam specifications; will have opportunities to look at cross-curricular possibilities and will consider the Citizenship curriculum and cross-curricular links and opportunities.
+You will be prepared to work within the framework of the Key National Strategy, the National Curriculum and history exam specifications; will have opportunities to look at cross-curricular possibilities and will consider the Citizenship curriculum and cross-curricular links and opportunities.
 There are strong themes of inclusion, multi-cultural histories and teaching for learning running through the course.

-For more detail see our full glossary of assessment terms.
+See our full glossary of assessment terms.